A Reinforcement Learning Approach to the Orienteering Problem with Time Windows: Pointer Network Model

 \subsubsection{Graph Masked Self-Attention}

 In the OPTW, as in many other routing problems, at each iteration step $l$ of the iterative process of building a solution, the set of admissible locations, $\mathcal{A}^l( \mathrm{v}^l_{\ast}, t^l)$, may change significantly.
-At each iteration step, a different graph structure can be induced over the various elements of the admissible set of locations, $\mathcal{A}^l$.
-One straightforward approach to building such graph is to assume the set of admissible locations as a complete graph and use this graph to perform masked self-attention (see \cite{Velickovic2018}, and “complete graph” in Appendix \ref{app:notweaks}).
+At each iteration step, a different graph structure can be induced over the various elements of the admissible set of locations, $\mathcal{A}^l$, leveraging the computation of self-attention during the set encoding (\cite{Velickovic2018}).
+One straightforward approach to building such graph is to assume the set of admissible locations as a complete graph and use this graph to perform masked self-attention (see "complete graph" in Supplementary materials \ref{app:notweaks}).
+Previous studies (\cite{Kool2019a}) have referenced graph attention, however they typically use complete graph representations over the set of admissible nodes and do not take effective advantage of the dynamic graph structure that can be induced.
 In the next paragraph we explain how we refine that graph and clarify what we mean by masked self-attention.

 We define a more refined graph structure by considering that the node or point of interest $\mathrm{v}_i$ is connected to node $\mathrm{v}_j$ if $[\mathrm{v}^l_{\ast},\mathrm{v}_i,\mathrm{v}_j,\mathrm{v}_n]$ is a feasible sequence, where $\mathrm{v}^l_{\ast}$ is the current node and $\mathrm{v}_n$ is the ending location.
 This is essentially a one-step lookahead search.
 At every iteration step $l$, we determine the adjacency matrix $Ad^l$ of the graph.
 When performing self-attention, the scores $u_{ij}$ are computed using Equation \ref{eq:simscore} only if $Ad_{ij}^l=1$, and are set to zero otherwise (i.e. are masked).
-By masking not only the immediate non-admissible nodes but also one-step lookahead paths, it is reasonable to expect better representation vectors for each node or point of interest.
+By masking not only the immediate non-admissible nodes, but also one-step lookahead paths, it is reasonable to expect better representation vectors for each node or point of interest.

 Note that using graph masked self-attention and dynamic features requires updating the set representation at each iteration step.
-Performing set encoding only at the first step/iteration would make the model ignore these relevant pieces information.
+Performing set encoding only at the first step/iteration would make the model ignore these relevant pieces of information.